Ralph Yarl, teen shot after knocking on Kansas City door, walks at brain injury event

 KANSAS CITY, Mo.
-(WDAF) – Seventeen-year-old Ralph Yarl, who was shot in the head last month after knocking on the wrong door, participated in an annual Memorial Day race over the weekend.
+(WDAF) – 17-year-old Ralph Yarl, who was shot in the head last month after knocking on the wrong door, participated in an annual Memorial Day race over the weekend.

 The event raises awareness for thousands of people in Kansas City who have suffered traumatic brain injuries.